 System Resilience Part 7: 16 Guiding Principles for System Resilience

 Adverse events and conditions can disrupt a system, causing it to fail to provide essential capabilities and services.
 As I outlined in previous posts in this series, resilience is an essential quality attribute of most systems because they provide critical capabilities and services that must continue despite the inevitable adversities.
 These adversities are often unavoidable and come in many forms.
-Typical examples include coding defects (robustness), hazards and acccidents (safety), vulnerabilities and attacks (cybersecurity and suvivability), excessive loads (capacity), long lifespans (longevity), and lost communication (interoperability).
+Typical examples include coding defects (robustness), hazards and accidents (safety), vulnerabilities and attacks (cybersecurity and survivability), excessive loads (capacity), long lifespans (longevity), and lost communication (interoperability).

 - In the first post in this series, I defined system resilience as the degree to which a system rapidly and effectively protects its critical capabilities from harm caused by adverse events and conditions.

 - The second post identified the following eight subordinate quality attributes that categorize the adversities that can disrupt the critical system: robustness, safety, cybersecurity, anti-tamper, survivability, capacity, longevity, and interoperability.

 - The third post covered the engineering of system resilience requirements and how they can be used to derive related requirements for these subordinate quality attributes.

 - The fourth post presented an ontology for classifying resilience techniques and clarified the relationships between resilience requirements and resilience techniques.